bmevada/Week5-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 WHEN the user scrolls down
 THEN the user is presented with timeblocks for standard business hours WHEN the user views the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN the user clicks into a timeblock
+THEN each timeblock is color coded to indicate whether it is in the past (grey), present (red), or future (green) WHEN the user clicks into a timeblock
 THEN the can enter an event
 WHEN the user clicks the save button for that timeblock